bill-ying/merge-pdf/README.md

 To use this program, scanned files need to be renamed to filename_front.pdf and filename_back.pdf, and placed in input_directory.
 The merged file will be input_directory/output/filename.pdf.
 The program handles multiple documents in parallel on a multi-processor computer.

-The program depends on package PyPDF2.
+The program depends on following package:
+- pypdf

 Run the program with input_directory as argument: